pixelwatt/method-wiki/docs/method-generator/globals.md

 Options in this section which scripts to include in the theme's `scripts` gulp task.
 Please note that you'll need to install dev dependencies and run `gulp scripts` for any of the options below to be reflected, or for any of the bundled Javascript libraries to work in general.

 - **js_use_matchheight**
-_(bool)_ Whether or not jQuery MatchHeight should be included in the theme's combined scripts file.
+_(bool)_ Whether or not [jQuery matchHeight](https://github.com/liabru/jquery-match-height) should be included in the theme's combined scripts file.
 _Default: true_

 - **js_use_jarallax**
-_(bool)_ Whether or not Jarallax should be included in the theme's combined scripts file.
+_(bool)_ Whether or not [Jarallax](https://github.com/nk-o/jarallax) should be included in the theme's combined scripts file.
 _Default: true_

 ***

 ## Common CSS Classes

-In this section, you'll provide common CSS classes that you'd like to be made available via the theme_get_class() function.
+In this section, you'll provide common CSS classes that you'd like to be made available via the [method_get_class()](/docs/other-references/helper-functions#method_get_class-class-) function.

 - **css_classes**
 _(array)_ An array of css classes and the ID to refrence them by when using the theme_get_class() function.